tursodatabase/libsql/README.md

 The SQLite source code is in the public domain.
 See
 <https://sqlite.org/copyright.html> for details.

-Because SQLite is in the public domain, we cannot accept pull requests, because if we did accept a pull request, the changes in that pull request would carry a copyright and the SQLite source code would no longer be fully in the public domain.
+Because SQLite is in the public domain, we do not normally accept pull requests, because if we did take a pull request, the changes in that pull request might carry a copyright and the SQLite source code would then no longer be fully in the public domain.

 ## Obtaining The SQLite Source Code